 The importance of Co.
 Londonderry as a site of the United Kingdom’s westernmost port increased after the fall of France in 1940.
 HMS Ferret came into existence in 1940.
 In the next 3 years, the number of ships passing through Lishally was greater than Liverpool, Glasgow, and Belfast combined.
 During this time, some of the Allies’ most famous U-Boat served in Derry including Donald MacIntyre, Johnnie Walker, Peter Gretton, and Evelyn Chavasse.
 The Battle of the Atlantic raged on throughout the Second World War.
 It began with the sinking of SS Athenia on 3rd September 1939 to the sinking of 2 ships in the Firth of Fourth on 7th May 1945.

-Undefeated ad spotless, you lay down your arms after heroic battle without equal.
+Undefeated and spotless, you lay down your arms after heroic battle without equal.

 Grand Admiral Karl Donitz – May 1945.

-Donitz went on to instruct all U-boat captains to surrender to the nearest Allied warship.
-Each vessel had to raise a black flag.
+In total, more than 100,000 died during the Battle of the Atlantic before Hitler’s successor Grand Admiral Karl Donitz surrendered.
+Donitz instructed all U-Boat captains to surrender to the nearest Allied warship before raising a black flag.
 Most captains obeyed although some scuttled their own craft rather than surrender.